 2(b) Built-in GA metrics analysis

 In terms of built-in GA there are two important metrics to think about: bounce and exit which are part of standard Google Analytics.
-We use both of these in particular contexts in our GA+ reports.
+We use both of these in particular contexts in our entry level GA+reporting platform.

 2(b)i For practice group pages: Exit rate